muldjord/occurity/jobs/README.md

 # Occurity job scripting help

 ## What is contained in this folder
-This folder contains `.upd` files which contain recipe's for maintenance jobs.
+This folder contains `.job` files which consist of commands to be executed for custom maintenance jobs.
 The `.job` files within this folder are read and parsed through the integrated Occurity job runner dialog (initiated with `j` on the keyboard).

 Below follows a complete description of the available commands and syntax of the VisuText update scripting language.

 ## Scripting language overview
 A single line of the scripting language is made up of the command type, followed by a `:`, followed by the required arguments.
-If more arguments are allowed, they are separated by `;`.
+If more arguments are allowed / required, they are separated by `;`.

 ## Available commands